revgum/demo-ts/app/backend-spring/README.md

 # Local Development

-Install Java21 : `sudo apt install openjdk-21-jdk`

 ## Localhost
-- Run `make up-otel` and `make up-db` to bring up infrastructure
+- Run `make up-infra` in a terminal window to bring up OTEL and DB infrastructure
-- In another window from the backend services directory run `./start.sh` to run in localhost mode with live reloading
+- Run `localhost.sh` to run the application with live reloading